azulrosales/routing-solver/README.md

 # VRP Solver

-This program solves the Vehicle Routing Problem (VRP) with breaks and varying start and end points for vehicles.
+This program solves the Vehicle Routing Problem (VRP) with breaks and varying start and/or end points for vehicles.

 ## Overview